pavel-glukhov/ubuntu-sticky-notes/README.md

 # Ubuntu Sticky Notes

-Simple sticky notes application built with PyQt5 for Ubuntu.
+Simple sticky notes application built with Python and PyQt5 for Ubuntu.

 Version: 1.0.0
 _______________